 Our NEW Organic Hibiscus (also known as Flor de Jamaica) is a vision of beauty!
-The dried whole flower highlights all of the spectacular qualities of this botanical - from its beautiful ruby colored petals, to its bright, crimson, caffeine-free infusion.
-This is not your teabag hibiscus!
-The tart, mouth-puckering brew has notes of citrus and cranberry that are offset by a slight sweetness.
+Grown in Egypt, the dried flower pieces highlight all of the spectacular qualities of this botanical - from its beautiful ruby colored petals, to its bright, crimson, caffeine-free infusion.
+Its tart, mouth-puckering brew has notes of citrus and cranberry that are offset by a slight sweetness.
 A truly impressive representation of an organic herbal tea!

 Ingredients: organic Hibiscus